RoyChina/puppeteer-spider-ts/README.md

 # puppeteer-spider-ts
-Puppeteer-based crawler, flexible configuration of js files can climb various websites
+A crawler based on Puppeteer , flexible configuration of js files can climb various websites

 ### Todo list